A verifiably secure and proportional committee election rule: Analysis of maximin support

-Consider an instance $(G=(N\cup C, E), s, k)$ of a multiwinner election as defined in Section~\ref{s:prel}.
-In this section we present an analysis of the complexity of the maximin support problem, including new results both on approximability and on hardness.
-As our ultimate goal is to develop efficient algorithms that provide guarantees for both the PJR property and the maximin support problem, we also comment on how the relevant heuristics in the literature of the former objective fare for the latter.
+Consider a multiwinner election instance $(G=(N\cup C, E), s, k)$ as defined in Section~\ref{s:prel}.
+In this section we present a computational complexity analysis of the maximin support problem, including new results both on approximability and on hardness.
+We start by establishing that our security objective \eqref{eq:security} is indeed equivalent to maximin support.